christo/clonewatch/README.md

 # Clonewatch

-Ever wanted to easily clone a bunch of repositories in one session without having to organise them into a directory structure by hand?
+Ever wanted to easily clone a bunch of git repositories in one session without having to organise them into a directory structure by hand?

 A background script for monitoring the system clipboard for urls recognisable as git repo urls